Amos47/2400/Chapter1/Ch01_Basics.md

 Information systems can not only distribute that scarcest of all commodities - knowledge - but can create knowledge and understanding in socially equitable ways.
 It is argued that the purpose of business is to solve problems, leading to a better social situation for as many humans as possible.
 It is only as a by-product of problem solving that profits are generated.
 One could assume, however, that problems for which no profit can be made won't be solved.
 Unless, of course, we consider the rapidly-expanding social economy and the not-for-profit sector.

-Move now to *Chapter 1 Backstory*.
+Move now to *Chapter 1 Backstory* to fill in the important concepts behind what we have introduced here.